vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

-# SBF, extreme risk-taking, and effective altruism
+# SBF, extreme risk-taking, expected value, and effective altruism

 *NOTE: I have some indirect associations with SBF and his companies, though probably less so than many of the others who've been posting